dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 # Entity Framework Core tools reference - Package Manager Console in Visual Studio

 The Package Manager Console (PMC) tools for Entity Framework Core perform design-time development tasks.
-For example, they create migrations, apply migrations, and scaffold a model based on an existing database.
+For example, they create [migrations](xref:core/managing-schemas/migrations/index), apply migrations, and generate code for a model based on an existing database.
 The commands run inside of Visual Studio using the [Package Manager Console](https://docs.microsoft.com/nuget/tools/package-manager-console).
 These tools work with both .NET Framework and .NET Core projects.

 If you aren't using Visual Studio, we recommend the [EF Core Command-line Tools](dotnet.md) instead.
 The CLI tools are cross-platform and run inside a command prompt.